yqtaowhu/programming/README.md

-  Here is my solutions to solve LeetCode problems,in most of problems ,have a main function to test ,
+  Here is my solutions to solve LeetCode problems,in most of problems ,have a main function to test,

-  and each code have comment and some idea of me
+  and each code have comment and some idea of me,

-  Welcome to connect with me when you confuse or you have some new ideas
+  Welcome to connect with me when you confuse or you have some new ideas.

                                                                                       Thank you.
 LeetCode
 ========